AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/disp-overview.md

 >[!NOTE]
 >
->At this time, a single rewrite file must be used rather than files that are site specific.
-As a general rule, the sum of the contents of the customizable files must be less than 1MB.
+>Currently, a single rewrite file must be used rather than files that are site specific.
+As a rule, the sum of the contents of the customizable files must be less than 1MB.

 * `conf.d/variables/custom.vars`